EyebouImpact/strabismus-detection/README.md

 1. Fork the repository (you need your own repository to submit a pull request)
 1. Clone your repository: `git clone git@github.com:example-username/example-repository-name.git`
 1. Install dependencies: `pip install -r requirements.txt`
-1. Test if example works: `python strabismus_predict.py`
+1. Test if example works: `python test.py`

 ## Usage Instructions

-You can use use this model in two ways.
+The model can be used in these two ways.

 1. Use presented function with python.
 2. Use model in your way.
+(The trained model has been provided in “model” directory)

 ### Use presented function with python